midibox/mios32/apps/mios32_test/com_terminal_esp8266/README.txt

 ---

 Enter:
-   set network <network> <password>
+   !set network <network> <password>
-to specify your WIFI network credentials, e.g.: set network MyWiFi MySecretPassword
+to specify your WIFI network credentials, e.g.:
+   !set network MyWiFi MySecretPassword

 This command only has to be executed once, the credentials will be permanently stored in flash

 Enter:
-   system
+   !system
 to get some system information which might be interesting:
 ---
 [239378.020] !system